mlockett/ApexLogger/README.md

 By using capture groups, this will obfuscate all but the last four digits of the SSNs found above in all log Messages and Short Messages.
 E.g. 123-45-6789 becomes xxx-xx-6789

-The developer should be able to filter out anything that can be identified by a regex on an org-wide basis assuming it's supported in Apex.
+The developer should be able to filter out anything that can be identified by a regex on an org-wide basis assuming it is supported in Apex.

 #### To verify your regex entries: